xuanhoa88/easel/README.md

 ## Contributing

-Thank you for your interest in contributing to the core of Canvas!
-The [contribution guide](https://github.com/cnvs/easel/blob/master/CONTRIBUTING.md) provides instructions on how to [submit an issue](https://github.com/cnvs/easel/issues), [create pull requests](https://github.com/cnvs/easel/pulls) and more.
-It also has details about joining the official [HipChat group](https://cnvs.hipchat.com) for those who want to be a part of Canvas' future development.
+Thank you for considering contributing to the the core of Canvas!
+The contribution guide can be found in the [Canvas documentation](https://cnvs.readme.io/docs/contributing).

 ## Changelog